PMI Tag

 US PMIs Show the Fed Walking a Fine Line

-25 Jan, by Brian Clark in Economy
+25 Jan, by Knowledge Leaders Team in Economy

 The US Purchasing Managers Composite Index (PMI) increased in January to 46.6 from 45 in December, representing a slowing economy but slightly less pessimistic than expected and better than the month before.
 As a preliminary release for January, this US PMI report gives investors the...